Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Results and Discussion

-\section{Frequency-dependent time lags}
+\subsection{Frequency-dependent time lags}

 The spectral fits to the \hxmt{} spectra of MAXI J1820+070 show that the disk reflection flux is comparable with the corona Comptonization flux below 70 keV at early epochs of the rising hard state (see Supplementary Fig.~1 in \cite{you2021}).
-In contrast, the emission at 70-150 keV is dominated by the cutoff power law of the corona Comptonization, which thus can be taken as a good reference to study the X-ray reverberation mapping between the corona and disk.
+In contrast, the emission at 70-150 keV is dominated by the cutoff power law of the corona Comptonization, making it a suitable reference band for probing X-ray reverberation between the corona and the disk.
 We perform frequency-resolved timing analysis for the six epochs and measure the frequency-dependent time lag between the 70-150 keV and the 27-70 keV emission, as well as between the 70-150 keV and the 4-10 keV emission.
-Fig.~\ref{lag_f} shows the frequency-dependent time lags for the first two epochs of \hxmt{} (P0114661001 and P0114661002).
+Fig.~\ref{lag_f} shows the frequency-dependent time lags for the first two epochs of \hxmt{}.
 In the first epoch (left panel), the 70-150 keV emission lags behind the two softer bands (4-10 keV and 27-70 keV) at low frequencies of $<$1 Hz (hard lag), while it leads both softer bands at high frequencies (soft lag).

 Such high-frequency soft lags detected in the response of both the 27-70 keV and the 4-10 keV emission to the variable hard (70-150 keV) X-ray flux could be attributed to a delayed response (reverberation) of the disc component to variations of the corona, given the presence of the Compton hump and the iron K line significantly contributing to the flux in each of the two bands.
 This will be further justified below by studying the energy-dependent lag at the frequency range where these soft lags are detected.